A similarity-based Bayesian mixture-of-experts model: Computational study

 To illustrate the advantages of our model in estimating predictive distributions with inter-component dependencies, we now use a $32$-dimensional input $x = (x_i)_{i=1}^{32}$ and a two-dimensional output $y = (y_1, y_2)$.
 Define the transformation $\varphi(\xi) = (\operatorname{N}(0.7 i \mid \xi, 4))_{i=0}^7$, and denote by $\mathcal{F}$ the discrete Fourier transform.
 The observed data consists of $N = 2000$ data points drawn from the generative model

 where $\tau$ is independent of $\eta$ and $\zeta$.
 In particular, the log-normal generator $\eta$ is observed through its obsfucated counterpart $x$---the map $\varphi$ creates spikes centered at its inputs $\eta_1$, $\eta_2$ represented as eight-dimensional vectors, whose real and imaginary Fourier components are concatenated into a $32$-dimensional $x$.
 Given $\eta$, we then draw $\zeta$ as an inverse-Wishart matrix whose diagonal components are log-transformed and put into $y$, with the sign of the second component flipped with probability $0.5$.
 Again, although all methods remained stable for smaller datasets, a relatively large data size was found necessary for the comparison to clearly showcase key qualities of the methods.
-Using $C = 64$ classes and running the mean-field variational Bayes algorithm, we obtain the results visualized in Figure \ref{pred_2d_1}, where estimated densities for our mixture-of-experts model, the conditional DPMM and the per-component Gaussian process model are shown in comparison to a kernel density estimate of the true predictive density.
+Using $C = 64$ classes and running the mean-field variational Bayes algorithm, we obtain the results visualized in Figure \ref{pred_2d_1}, where estimated densities for our mixture-of-experts model, the conditional DPMM and the per-component Gaussian process model are shown in comparison to a kernel density estimate of the true predictive density, using 10000 samples from the true predictive distribution and again a Gaussian kernel and Scott's rule for bandwidth selection.
+The training of the mixture-of-experts, Gaussian process and conditional DPMM models took 1116, 311 and 245 seconds.
 The evaluated performance metrics are summarized in Table \ref{tableresults}.
 Again, besides from having better validation metrics, our model is clearly more successful than the Gaussian process model in capturing the characteristics of the bimodal shape of the true predictive distribution.
 More surprisingly, the conditional DPMM, while also being able to recognize bimodal distributions, yielded much worse performance metrics than both our and the Gaussian process model.
 This may be explained by the conditional DPMM's generative modeling using mixture models, which presents difficulties in settings in which inputs are of relatively high dimension but sparsely distributed---note that each $32$-dimensional $x$ is uniquely determined by the associated two-dimensional $\eta$.
 In turn, this may lead to the underestimation of uncertainty we observe for the conditional DPMM, causing the considerably worse performance metrics.
 In contrast, the mixture-of-experts and Gaussian process models are both discriminative and similarity-based and therefore relatively insensitive to the complexities of the input space.